• Waimangu Valley Walk

 • From Waimangu visitor centre to bus stop 1

 • Easy downhill and flat.
-Optional steps up to Inferno Crater.
+Optional steps up to iconic Inferno Crater.

 • Suitable for most levels of fitness.